amandamxavier/repo-template/README.md

 ### 🚀 Deploy

-> [!TIP]
-> Describe the deployment process.
+Describe the deployment process.

 &nbsp;

 ### ✍️ Issues

-Feel free to open an issue if you find a bug or have a suggestion, so we can discuss the best way to improve or fix it.
+Feel free to open an issue if you find a bug or have a suggestion.

 > [!IMPORTANT]
 > Fill out the issue template accordingly for accurate and faster responses.